 netstat -ano | findstr :3340

-These are the prerequisites for the correct operation of port forwarding.
+These are the prerequisites for the correct operation of port forwarding in Windows.
 Without the IP Helper service and without IPv6 support enabled, the port redirection won’t work.

-To make port forwarding work on Windows Server 2003/XP, you must additionally set the IPEnableRouter parameter to 1 in the registry key HKLM\SYSTEM\ControlSet001\Services\Tcpip\Parameters.
+To make port forwarding work on Windows Server 2003/XP, you must additionally set the IPEnableRouter parameter to 1 under the registry key HKEY_LOCAL_MACHINE\ System\CurrentControlSet\services\Tcpip\Parameter.

-You can find out what process is listening on the specified port using its PID (in our example, the PID is 636):
+You can identify the process that is listening on the specified port by its PID (in our example, the PID is 636):

 tasklist | findstr 636

-Let’s try to connect to this port from a remote computer using any RDP client.
-Port 3340 should be specified as the RDP port number.
-It is specified after the colon following the RDP server address.
+Now try to connect to the new port from a remote computer using any RDP client.
+You need to specify 3340 as the RDP port number.
+It is specified after the colon following the RDP host address.
 For example, 10.10.1.110:3340

 The RDP connection should be established successfully.